-4.4.7 Hoopers Class
+4.5.7 Grounders Class

-The Hoopers class is a special skills class that emphasizes handling via a numbered course comprised of hoops.
+The Grounders class is a special skills class that emphasizes handling via a numbered course comprised of barrels, hoops and tunnels.

-The goal of the Hoopers class is to demonstrate the handler's ability to direct their dog through a series of ground-based obstacles - hoops.
-The handler must create the best path for the dog by communicating with body language and verbal skills for the dog to follow efficiently and rapidly.
+The goal of the Grounders class is to demonstrate the handler's ability to direct their dog through a series of ground-based obstacles - hoops, tunnels and barrels.